elixir-europe/biohackathon-europe/registration.md

 reg_text: >
   Registration is open for virtual participation. <br>

-  Face-to-face places are currently full, but you can still opt to join us online. <br>
+  Face-to-face places are currently being reviewed, but you can still opt to join us online. <br>

   A waiting list for in-person participation will open at the end of July.